John Gawsworth: Career

-WW2
+World War II

-During World War II, he served, under the alias T E Shavian, in the Royal Air Force as an aircraftman in North Africa.
+During World War II, he served, under the alias T E Shavian, in the Royal Air Force as an aircraftman in North Africa (T. E. Shaw being the postwar name adopted by T. E. Lawrence).
 As one of the Cairo poets, he made a more serious name for himself, being part of the Salamander group.
 Later he returned to a picturesque eccentricity as a Fitzrovian.
 His Collected Poems appeared in 1949.
 A later volume is Toreros (1990).